Throughout history, many inventions and developments have occurred - by necessity - as the result of wars.

 In the 1790s the threat of a Napoleonic invasion led to vastly improved signalling devices, such as the Murray optical telegraph.

 In the 1850s, cables were laid under the Black Sea and the English Channel to relay military news from the Crimea to London and Paris.

 The extensive use of wireless in WW1 led to great developments in valves, so that by 1918, the valve had superseded the spark transmitter and was in general use.

-During WW1, airships were used for patrol work, to spot the movement of enemy shipping and locate artillery shots.
-This information was then relayed to Base in Morse code by the Wireless Operator on board the airship.
+During WW1, airships were mainly used for patrol work, to spot the movement of enemy shipping and locate artillery shots.
+This information was then relayed to base in Morse code by the wireless operator on board the airship.
 As valves were only in the development stage, spark transmitters were still widely used.

 The development of the valve revolutionised radio communications and within twenty years, complex transceivers were being assembled for use in WW2.

-Throughout the War, the role of radio was vital - providing light relief as well as relaying the latest developments and news from 'The Front'.
+Throughout WW2, the role of radio was vital - providing light relief as well as relaying the latest developments and news from 'the front'.

 In the war years, enormous advances were made with the development of ground, air and submarine devices, using radio, radar and sonar equipment.

 A badly dented 1938 German 'EK' receiver is another of the Museum's 'treasures'.
 It was recovered from the wreckage of a Heinkel 111, shot down in an attack on warships anchored near the Forth Bridge during the first air raid of the war on 16 October 1939.
 It carries the marks of machine gun bullets, fired from the attacking Spitfire of 602 Squadron.